On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Proposed Approach

-We give an overview of our method as sketched in Figure \ref{fig:pipeline}.
+Figure \ref{fig:pipeline} gives an overview of our method.
 The embodiment is a single-stage rotation detector based on the RetinaNet~\cite{lin2017focal}.
-The figure shows a multi-tasking pipeline, including regression-based prediction branch and CSL-based prediction branch, to facilitate the comparison of the performance of the two methods.
-It can be seen from the figure that CSL-based method is more accurate for learning the orientation and scale information of the object.
-It should be noted that the method proposed in this paper is applicable to most regression-based methods, which has been verified in the FPN \cite{lin2017feature} detector in experiments.
+The figure shows a multi-tasking pipeline, including classification branch, rotation detection branch and object heading detection branch.
+Among them, rotation detection branch contains regression based prediction and CSL-based prediction, to facilitate the comparison of the performance of the two methods.
+It can be seen from the figure that CSL-based protocol is more accurate for learning the orientation and scale information of the object.
+The DCL-based protocol maintains consistent performance with CSL.

+Note that the method proposed in this paper is applicable to most regression-based protocols by replacing the regression module with our classification one.

-\subsection{Regression-based Rotation Detection Method.}
+\subsection{Regression-based Rotation Detection Method}

-Parametric regression is currently a popular method for rotation object detection, mainly including five-parameter regression-based methods \cite{yang2018automatic, yang2019scrdet, yang2019r3det, ma2018arbitrary, ding2018learning, jiang2017r2cnn} and eight-parameter regression-based methods \cite{liao2018textboxes++, liu2019omnidirectional, qian2019learning, xu2019gliding}.
-The commonly used five-parameter regression-based methods realize arbitrary-oriented bounding box detection by adding an additional angle parameter $\theta$.
-Figure \ref{fig:bbox_90} shows one of the rectangular definition $(x,y,w,h,\theta)$ with $90^\circ$ angular range \cite{yang2018automatic, yang2019scrdet, yang2019r3det, ma2018arbitrary}, $\theta$ denotes the acute angle to the x-axis, and for the other side we refer it as $w$.
+Parametric regression is currently a popular method for rotation object detection, mainly including five-parameter regression-based protocols \cite{yang2018automatic, yang2019scrdet, yang2021r3det, ma2018arbitrary, ding2018learning, jiang2017r2cnn} and eight-parameter regression-based protocols \cite{liao2018textboxes++, liu2019omnidirectional, qian2021learning, xu2020gliding}.
+The commonly used five-parameter regression-based protocols realize arbitrary-oriented bounding box detection by adding an additional angle parameter $\theta$.
+Figure \ref{fig:bbox_90} shows one of the rectangular definition $(x,y,w,h,\theta)$ with $90^\circ$ angular range \cite{yang2018automatic, yang2019scrdet, yang2021r3det, ma2018arbitrary}, $\theta$ denotes the acute angle to the x-axis, and for the other side we refer it as $w$.
 It should be distinguished from another definition $(x,y,h,w,\theta)$ illustrated in Figure \ref{fig:bbox_180}, with $180^\circ$ angular range \cite{ding2018learning, ma2018arbitrary}, whose $\theta$ is determined by the long side ($h$) of the rectangle and x-axis.
 The eight-parameter regression-based detectors directly regress the four corners $(x_1,y_1,x_2,y_2,x_3,y_3,x_4,y_4)$ of the object, so the prediction is a quadrilateral.
-The key step to the quadrilateral regression is to sort the four corner points in advance, which can avoid a very large loss even if the prediction is correct, as shown in Figure \ref{fig:quad}.
+The key step to the quadrilateral regression is to sort the four corner points in advance, which avoids large loss even if the prediction is correct, as shown in Figure \ref{fig:quad}.

-\subsection{Boundary Problem of Regression Method.}
+\subsection{Boundary Problem of Regression Method}